Information on the Prevent and Channel programmes which support people who are at risk of becoming drawn into terrorism.

 This includes understanding community concerns, grievances and potential drivers that might lead to people engaging in extremist activities.

-We're engaging with local communities, groups and organisations across the city so that we can collectively deliver activities to support individuals who may be vulnerable to radicalisation and extremism.
+We engage with local communities, groups and organisations across the city.
+This is so that we can collectively deliver activities to support individuals who may be vulnerable to radicalisation and extremism.

 • supporting local community projects